adhvik-kannan/ShotMatch/README.md

 # ShotMatch
+## Introduction
 This project can analyze your shooting similarity and consistency with some professional basketball players.
+This software is a perfect alternative when you cannot afford a coach.
+It also gives you historical data for you to analyze, and lets you choose the player you want to compare yourself to.
+It also gives you a professional player's curve to show where your shooting is when you give your score.

-## System Requirement
+## Server System Requirement
 MacOS version 11 or later\
 Ubuntu 18.04 or later

+## User System Requirement
+Android 10 or later\
+IOS 14 or later

 ## Install Instruction